peteroupc/peteroupc.github.io/colorgen.md

 ### Raster Operations

 _Raster operations_ define Boolean operations, or bit-by-bit combinations of an input or source color ("in") and an output or destination color ("out").
+Unlike with most other color operations in this document, the input and output colors are integers, rather than made of components with fractional numbers from 0 through 1, and, if the colors are RGB colors, they can be linear or encoded.

 There are sixteen _binary raster operations_, each operation taking two bits (where each bit is either 0 or 1):

 | Code | Operation |
  -- | ---- |